 If you have not used or have not changed the settings of the cost calculator, the recorder will use the default settings.
-The settings of the cost calculator may be modified by selecting from the menu bar the $\frac{1}{2}$ icon.
+The settings of the cost calculator may be modified by selecting from the menu bar the cost.

-Fig. 5.25.
-Screen with indications of the energy cost calculator entering the settings of the energy cost calculator.

-returning to the previous screen
+Fig. 5.28.
+Screen with indications of the energy cost calculator entering the settings of the energy cost calculator. returning to the previous screen performing the screenshot returning to the main menu of the recorder mode b.

-b.
 Settings of the energy cost calculator.